The eyes are the window to the soul, or so we're often told. It's probably not surprising, then, that eyes are one of the most common Body Motifs

 Anime and Manga

-- Each Millennium Item in Yu-Gi-Oh! has an eye on it somewhere.
+- Each Millennium Item except for the Millennium Key in Yu-Gi-Oh! has an eye on it somewhere.

 - Neon Genesis Evangelion and Rebuild features several including: SEELE's logo, Asuka's Eye Scream of EoE (and it's reference to it in Rebuild), Sahaquiel and several more if one looks for them.